RealityBending/Onboarding/README.rst

 Get connected
 >>>>>>>>>>>>>>

-We believe the best way to start this journey is to get out there, listen to the ongoing discourses and get publicly engaged.
+We believe that the best way to start this journey is to get out there, listen to the ongoing discourses and get publicly engaged.
 And `Twitter <https://twitter.com/home>`_ might be the very platform to do it 😉
 We have compiled a `list of interesting accounts <https://github.com/neuropsychology/Onboarding/blob/master/Connect.rst>`_ for you to start following.
 Make a **pull request** to add on to the list your favorite accounts!
 Wondering what is a **pull request**?
 Continue to read one!

 Get familiar with the tools